The smallest unit of bitcoin with a value of 0.00000001 BTC.

 A blockchain ledger that runs in parallel to a primary blockchain, where there is a two-way link between the primary chain and sidechain.
-This allows the sidechain to operate independently of the primary blockchain, using their own protocols or ledger mechanisms.

 An online black market that existed on the dark web, now shut down by the FBI.
-It had accepted bitcoins for transactions.

-A smart contract is a computer protocol intended to facilitate, verify, or enforce a contract on the blockchain without third parties.
+A smart contract is a computer protocol intended to facilitate, verify or enforce a contract on the blockchain without third parties.

 A smart contract audit is a security check done by cybersecurity professionals meant to ensure that the on-chain code behind a smart contract is devoid of bugs or security vulnerabilities.

 The minimum amount that an initial coin offering (ICO) wants to raise.
-Sometimes, if the ICO is unable to raise the soft cap amount, it may be called off entirely. *see Hard Cap.

 A contract or transaction buying or selling a cryptocurrency for immediate settlement, or payment and delivery, of the cryptocurrency on the market.